segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 ### Custom Event Naming

 Google Analytics 4 does not accept custom event names that include spaces.
-Segment will automatically replace any spaces in the Event Name in the Custom Event action with an underscore.
+Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snakecased in Google Analytics 4.

 Google Analytics 4 is also case sensitive.
 If you would like all event names lowercased, use the `Lowercase Event Name` setting in the Custom Event action.
 If this setting is disabled, Google will treat event names with different casing as distinct events.
-For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/10085872?hl=en&ref_topic=9756175#event-name-rules&zippy=%2Cin-this-article.%2Cin-this-article).
+For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/10085872?hl=en&ref_topic=9756175#event-name-rules&zippy=%2Cin-this-article.%2Cin-this-article){:target="_blank"}.

 ### User Metrics & Sessions

-We understand that you may not see user metrics on the Google Analytics 4 Realtime report and several other reports.
-Segment is sending a Google `clientId` in every request to the Measurement Protocol API as well as other required API fields.
-We are in active discussions with Google to understand expected behavior on these reports.
-We are aware that [user sessions are not currently supported by the Measurement Protocol API](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/limitations) so this may be expected behavior.
+Segment sends a Google `clientId` in requests to the Measurement Protocol API, alongside other required API fields.
+However, user sessions are [not currently supported by the Measurement Protocol API](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/limitations){:target="_blank"}, so user metrics might not appear on the Google Analytics 4 Realtime report or several other reports.

-To validate your implementation, please check users on the Events report and User Explorer.
+To validate your implementation, check users on the Events report and User Explorer.
 You can also confirm events are picked up in the Realtime report.

 ### Debug Mode

-The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en) only works with a client-side implementation through gtag.js, Google Tag Manager or Firebase.
-Segment’s Google Analytics 4 integration is server-side and uses the Measurement Protocol API so debug mode is not supported.
+The Google Analytics 4 [debug mode](https://support.google.com/analytics/answer/7201382?hl=en){:target="_blank"} only works with a client-side implementation through gtag.js, Google Tag Manager, or Firebase.
+Because Segment’s Google Analytics 4 integration is server-side and uses the Measurement Protocol API, debug mode is not supported.